Westwood: Dealing in conflict timber across The Gambia and Senegal

 According to the criminal complaint (dénonciation pénale) filed by TRIAL International, Swiss businessman Nicolae Bogdan Buzaianu’s company was involved in the pillaging of precious rosewood from Casamance between 2014 and 2017.
-During this period, Westwood Company Ltd – which TRIAL International alleges Mr. Buzaianu co-founded with former Gambian President Yahya Jammeh – had a monopoly on the export of rosewood, a precious tropical wood from The Gambia.
+During this period, Westwood Company Ltd – which, according to TRIAL International’s findings, Mr. Buzaianu co-founded with former Gambian President Yahya Jammeh – had a monopoly on the export of rosewood, a precious tropical wood from The Gambia.
 But with Gambian rosewood nearly depleted since 2011, most of the timber was actually imported from Casamance, a region in southern Senegal that borders The Gambia.
 For several decades, large areas of this region have been under the control of the separatist armed group, the Mouvement des forces démocratiques de Casamance (MFDC).

-‘Exploiting natural resources from a conflict zone is a war crime that must be punished.
+“Exploiting natural resources from a conflict zone is a war crime that must be punished.
 Without the pillaging of natural resources, many armed groups would have no means of financing their wars’, said Montse Ferrer, Senior Legal Advisor and Corporate Accountability Coordinator at TRIAL International.
-‘Despite numerous documented cases of pillage, not a single conviction against corporate actors has been made since the end of World War II.’
+‘Despite numerous documented cases of pillage, not a single conviction has been made since the end of World War II.’”

 TRIAL International filed a criminal complaint for pillage against Mr. Buzaianu in Switzerland with the Office of the Attorney General (OAG) in June 2019.
-‘We have waited until today to go public because we wanted to give the Swiss prosecutorial authorities sufficient time to review the evidence and take decisive action against Mr. Buzaianu.
+‘We have waited until today to go public because we wanted to give the Swiss prosecutorial authorities sufficient time to review the evidence and, as the case may be, take decisive action against Mr. Buzaianu.
 We are hopeful that these steps have been taken and that the OAG is investigating the matter’, she added.

 LOGGING THAT BENEFITS AN ARMED GROUP